 The Group's listed and unlisted equity securities are susceptible to market price risk arising from uncertainties about future values of the investment securities.
-The Group's listed and unlisted equity securities are classified under held for trading financial assets or available-for-sale financial assets, while unlisted equity securities are classified as available-for-sale.
+The Group's listed and unlisted equity securities are classified under financial assets measured at fair value through other comprehensive income.
 The Group manages the equity price risk through diversification and placing limits on individual and total equity instruments.
 Reports on the equity portfolio are submitted to the Group's senior management on a regular basis.
 The Group's board of directors reviews and approves all equity investment decisions.

-At the reporting date, a change of 10% in the price of the listed companies stocks classified as equity instruments investments measured at fair value through other comprehensive income could have an impact of NT\$102 thousand and NT\$109 thousand on the equity attributable to the Group for years ended 31 December 2022 and 2021, respectively.
+At the reporting date, a change of 10% in the price of the listed companies' stocks classified as equity instruments investments measured at fair value through other comprehensive income could have an impact of NT\$160 thousand and NT\$102 thousand on the equity attributable to the Group for years ended 31 December 2023 and 2022, respectively.